 As any experienced graphic designer could tell you, organized color swatches and palettes can help to hasten the creative process.
-We waste time when we have to use the eyedropper over and over or if we don’t know quite which shade you’re working with from moment to moment.
+We waste time when we have to use the eyedropper over and over or if we don’t know quite which shade you are working with from moment to moment.
 We have more time to think creatively when we spend less of it searching for color palettes that we need.

 Remove default swatches.
 A new Illustrator document opens with a default set of colors in the swatches palette.
 Because you’ll likely want to creative a new palette of customized colors, start fresh by removing the defaults.
 To delete any swatches you haven’t used (which will likely be all of them) click on the pop-up menu icon in the corner of the palette and choose Select All Unused.
 Click the Delete Swatch icon at the bottom of the palette and choose Yes in the dialog box to delete the selected swatches.
-The main defaults worth keeping are: None, Registration, White, and Black.
+The main defaults worth keeping however, are: None, Registration, White, and Black.
 You can delete any additional remaining Swatches by dragging them to the Delete Swatch icon at the bottom of the palette.

 Create color groups.
 Use the Color Groups tool to create a palette of swatches quickly.
 A color group is an organization tool that lets you group together related color swatches within the Swatches panel.
 Using color groups is a great way to keep variations of similar colors organized.
 Once you have your groups created, you can save all of them together in a single palette and have those swatches to go back to by clicking the drop down menu in the Swatch window and selecting one of the Save Swatch Library options.
 More on saving to the library later in this post.

 Renaming and reorganizing swatches.
-When you add new colors to a swatch palette, the colors don’t always end up where you expect them to be.
+When you add new colors to a swatch palette, the colors do not always end up where you expect them to be.
 You can reorganize by dragging and dropping them within the palette, but if you like the list view, you’ll have to change your approach.
 Because Illustrator lists colors alphabetically by name in List View, you can precede each color’s name with a number, letter, or combination of the two to automatically group the colors based on your preference.

 Places to find color palettes and swatch inspiration.
-Graphic designers don’t have to start from scratch with color schemes.
-There are a variety of free tools available, both online and that can be downloaded, that allow users to create and import a color palette in minutes.
+Graphic designers do not have to start from scratch with color schemes.
+There are a variety of free tools available, both to simply view online and that can be downloaded, that allow users to create and import a color palette in minutes.
 Color schemes can be created from something as simple as a single color or from using a photograph with a whole range of hues.
 Look for a tool that provides the exact color mixes for download and is compatible with your computer software, because it would be a pain to copy all the CMYK values over by hand if you find a palette you really like.